Remke Markets

 Remke Markets is a chain of American supermarkets in the Cincinnati metropolitan area.

 History

 Remke Markets was founded in 1897 as a meat market in Covington, Kentucky, by William Remke, the supermarket has grown and now has 6 locations.

 The supermarket merged with the struggling Bigg's division of SuperValu in 2010.
 On February 24, 2017, Remke Markets announced that it would be acquired by Generative Growth, LLC and managed by affiliated company Fresh Encounter, Inc. post-acquisition.

 On November 3, 2018, Remke announced that they would shutter two underperforming locations, one in the Skytop Pavilion shopping center in Anderson Township, and the other on Delhi Pike in Delhi Township by the end of that month.
-The closing of its Hebron, KY store was announced on March 4, 2019.
+The closing of its Hebron, Kentucky store was announced on March 4, 2019.
 This closing left six locations operating under the Remke Markets banner.